authier-pm/authier/docs/Authentication.md

 1. Get password from user
 2. generate encryption salt
-3. Use PBFK2 for password encryption (password + encryption salt (random string) = masterEncryptionKey)
+3. PBFK2 = password + encryption salt = masterEncryptionKey
-4. Generate deviceSecret (initLocalDeviceAuthSecret = authSecret (random string) + masterEncryptionKey + (parsed) userId = adddeviceSecret + adddeviceSecretEncrypted)
+4. AES = `authSecret` + `masterEncryptionKey` + `userId` = addDeviceSecretEncrypted (+ addDeviceSecret)

+- authSecret = random string
+- we use AES cypher to get `addDeviceSecretEncrypted` from materEncryptionKey, userId and authSecret

 5. Call `registerNewUser` mutation
-6. If accessToken is in the responce we can create device state
+6. If accessToken is in the responce we create state

+#

 ```mermaid
 graph Register